mswornavidhya/Semantic-Spotter-LlammaIndex/README.md

+# Automation on Government Documents: Insights Extraction, Comparison, and Summarization System

 ## Problem Statement
 Develop an automated system for extracting, comparing, and summarizing information from Indian government documents, including Prime Minister speeches, President speeches, Parliament Committee reports, and interim budget releases.
 The system should retrieve data from the following URLs:
 - https://eparlib.nic.in